eltociear/website/source-materials/framework-outline-revisions/tier-1/ggf-implementation-and-adaptation/16-grok-revision.md

 ## **Key Governance & Support Structures**
 * **The GGF Catalyst Team:** A central, GGF-chartered institution responsible for training **Certified Tool Facilitators**, maintaining the toolkit, and providing direct support to implementing communities.
 The team operates under the oversight of the **Meta-Governance Framework**, and its budget is allocated from the **Global Commons Fund** to ensure its independence and service-oriented mandate.
+  * **The Community Weaver Specialization**: While the Catalyst Team trains generalist "Certified Tool Facilitators," the **Community Weaver** is a specialized, long-term role for those embedded within a BAZ.
+Weavers are trained not just in GGF tools, but in deep listening, cultural translation, and facilitating the local Hearts economy.
+They are the primary human interface between the GGF ecosystem and the community.
 * **The Community of Practice:** A peer-to-peer network where implementers can share adaptations, success stories, and lessons learned.
 This network is the primary channel through which learnings from the **GGF Failure Library** and successful **Adaptation Reports** are synthesized by the **Catalyst Team** into updated toolkits and best practices that are fed back to BAZ-level guides.
 Its primary formal output is an annual **'State of Implementation' report**, synthesizing the year's top adaptations and common challenges, which is presented to the **Meta-Governance Framework** to inform system-wide evolution.
 * **The GGF Failure Library:** A crucial institution, managed by the **Knowledge Commons Ombudsperson**, that anonymizes and shares learnings from failed or challenging implementations to strengthen the entire ecosystem.
 The library functions as an active learning engine through a formal **Knowledge Translation & Synthesis Process**.
 The **Knowledge Commons Ombudsperson** and **Catalyst Team** conduct quarterly reviews of Adaptation Reports to distill raw failures into **Adaptable Patterns** and **Cross-Cutting Principles**, which are then shared back with the Community of Practice.